unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > >
 > > ![Output of plotting sample](../fig/03_training_history_3_rmse_smaller_model.png)
 > >
-> > There is obviously no single correct solution here.
-But you will have noticed that the number of nodes can be reduced quiet a bit!
+> > There is no single correct solution here.
+But you will have noticed that the number of nodes can be reduced quite a bit!
 > >
 > > In general, it quickly becomes a very complicated search for the right "sweet spot", i.e. the settings for which overfitting will be (nearly) avoided but which still performes equally well.
 > >